 How to Audition & Apply

-All students are admitted into the B.F.A. in Musical Theatre by prescreening and audition, and is contingent upon acceptance into Indiana University.
-Application for admittance into Indiana University is separate from the audition.
+All students are admitted into the B.F.A. in Musical Theatre by a prescreen audition and an in person audition.
+Entrance into the program is contingent upon acceptance into Indiana University.
+Application for admittance into Indiana University is separate from the audition process.
+If you plan to apply/audition for our program, and you wish to be considered for financial assistance of any kind, you MUST apply to the university by NOVEMBER 1, 2023.

-Students applying for the B.F.A. should submit an application to the Indiana University Admissions Office concurrently with the application to the B.F.A.
+Students applying to the B.F.A. program should submit an application to the Indiana University Admissions Office concurrently with their application to the B.F.A.
 Program in Musical Theatre.
-While acceptance into the B.F.A. ultimately depends on university admission, auditions may occur while admission is still pending.
+While acceptance into the B.F.A. ultimately depends on university admission, auditions may occur while the applicant's admission status is still pending.

 Three steps to the audition & application process

-To be invited to an audition day, you must first submit a prescreening audition through acceptd.com.
+To be invited to an audition day, you must first submit a prescreen audition through acceptd.com.

-Please open an Acceptd account and apply, following the instructions on acceptd.com.
-Your application will include a headshot photograph and resume, high school transcript, a one page personal statement, and the prescreen video.
+Please open an Acceptd account and apply following the instructions on acceptd.com.
+Your application will include a headshot and resume, high school transcript, an essay, and the prescreen videos.

 Prescreen Submission Criteria

-Indiana University Musical Theatre is a participant in the 2022-2023 Musical Theatre Common PreScreen
+Indiana University Musical Theatre is a participant in the 2023-2024 Musical Theatre Common Prescreen

 Overall